gamesbook/protograf/docs/source/commands.rst

    (see also further :ref:`customisation options <circleIndex>`)
 -  :ref:`Compass <compass-command>` * - a geometric shape that can be drawn on a page
 -  :ref:`Chord <chord-command>` * - a geometric shape that can be drawn on a page
+-  :ref:`Common <the-common-command>` - set the properties for any shape that can be drawn on a page
 -  :ref:`Counter <the-countersheet-command>`  - details for a counter that is part of a :ref:`countersheet <the-countersheet-command>`
 -  :ref:`countersheet <the-countersheet-command>`  - details for a